We aim to achieve our vision by driving action, scale & sustainability through collaboration.

 Small companies and partners may be asked to provide in-kind support only, depending on their circumstances.
 The exact nature of this support is decided on a case-by-case basis but can include hosting events, disseminating communications materials or providing resources and tools.
 In-kind support is discussed and settled during the membership/partnership application phase.

 ILO GBNFL operates on donor contributions, annual membership fees and in-kind support.
-We are grateful for financial contributions received from the European Union, French Ministry of Labour and the US Department of Labor through the following ILO initiatives:
+We are grateful for financial contributions received from the French Ministry of Labour, Swiss Development Cooperation, and the US Department of Labor through the following ILO initiatives: